KratosMultiphysics/CoSimIO/docs/tutorials/cpp/mesh_exchange_with_kratos.md

 This tutorial shows how to exchange meshes with Kratos.
 It is required to do [this tutorial](basic_data_exchange_with_kratos.md) first.

 ## Mesh Exchange with Kratos
-Here we try to send some data to Kratos and get it back from it.
-Then we can check if both data are the same.
+Here we try to send the Mesh (in the form of `CoSimIO::ModelPart`) to Kratos and get it back from it.
+Then we can check if both meshes are the same.
 Again the python file for Kratos side is very similar to the one described in the [python tutorial](../python/integration_co_sim_io.md):

 ~~~py
 import KratosMultiphysics as KM